CharbelNemnom/Power-MVP-Elite/Request JIT VM Access/readme.md

 .\Request-JITVMAccess.ps1 -VMName <VMName> -Credential <AzureUser@domain.com> -Port <Port> -Time <Hours> -Verbose

 This example will enable Just in Time VM Access for a particular Azure VM from any source IP.
 The management port will be set as specified including the number of hours.
-If Just in Time VM Access is not enabled, the tool will enable the policy and then request VM access.
+If Just in Time VM Access is not enabled, the tool will enable the policy for the VM, you need to provide the maximum requested time in hours.

 ### EXAMPLE -2-
 .\Request-JITVMAccess.ps1 -VMName <VMName> -Credential <AzureUser@domain.com> -Port <Port> -AddressPrefix <AllowedSourceIP> -Time <Hours> -Verbose

 This example will enable Just in Time VM Access for a particular Azure VM including the management port, source IP, and number of hours.
-If Just in Time VM Access is not enabled, the tool will enable the policy for the VM and then request VM access.
+If Just in Time VM Access is not enabled, the tool will enable the policy for the VM, you need to provide the maximum requested time in hours.

 ### EXAMPLE -3-
 .\Request-JITVMAccess.ps1 -VMName <VMName> -Credential <AzureUser@domain.com> -Port <Port> -AddressPrefix <AllowedSourceIP> -Verbose